 Report test scores to the University of Washington.
-Official test scores must be sent directly from ETS to the University of Washington, institution code 4854, no department code is needed).
-Please note!
+Official test scores must be sent directly from ETS to the University of Washington, institution code 4854. we have no minimum score requirement.
 Only applicants with a PhD, JD, DDS, MD or other doctoral-level degree from an accredited United States school are exempt from this requirement.
 Enter the test or expected test date or list the doctoral-level degree and U.S. school.
 No waivers of test scores are granted.
 Score reports must be received by December 1.
 GRE test scores are valid for approximately five years.
 To confirm your test scores are still valid and reportable, review the Reportable History section of the GRE website.

-For General and LPM Track applicants: GRE general test scores are required; subject tests are not required.
+- For General and LPM Track applicants: GRE general test scores are required; subject tests are not required.
 Applicants pursuing a Medical Degree at schools other than the UW School of Medicine may submit MCAT scores and a letter of support from their Dean in lieu of GRE scores.

 - For HME and MD/MPH Track applicants: MCAT or GRE scores are required.

 - For JD-MPH concurrent applicants: LSAT or GRE scores are required.

 Show Proficiency in English is required for graduate study at the University of Washington.
 Therefore, every applicant whose native language is not English must demonstrate English language proficiency.
 Proficiency can be demonstrated in one of the following four ways:

 A bachelor’s, master’s, or doctoral degree from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom where English is the medium of instruction.
 While enrolled at the degree-granting school, the student must be in residence on campus..